The impact of memory on learning sequence-to-sequence tasks: Results

-\paragraph{The statistical properties of the input sequence $\bx$ with memory} We saw in \cref{fig:eq-phase-diagram} that increasing the sequence memory by increasing $k$ makes the problem harder: the accuracy of the same student decreased.
+We saw in \cref{fig:eq-phase-diagram} that increasing the sequence memory by increasing the control parameter $k$ of the waiting time distribution, \cref{eq:waitingtimes}, makes the problem \emph{harder}: the error of the same student increased.
 We can understand the root of this difficulty by studying the variance of the distribution~$p(x_t, c_t)$.
-Using the tools introduced by Tucci~\emph{et. al.}~\cite{tucci2022modelling}, we can calculate these correlations analytically for any integer $k$.
-As we describe in more detail in \cref{sec:app-correlations}, we find that where $Q_n\equiv -4(1-q_n)/({k}\,q_n)^2$, and $q_n\equiv 1-e^{\pi(1+2n)/{k}}$ with $n=0,\dots,{k}-1$; we recall that~$ \langle x_t \rangle = \langle c_t\rangle = 0$.
-We plot both correlation functions as a function of $k$ on the right of \cref{fig:error-vs-k}.
+Using the tools introduced by \textcite{tucci2022modeling}, we can calculate these correlations analytically for any integer $k$.
+As we describe in more detail in \cref{sec:app-correlations}, we find that

+where $Q_n\equiv -4(1-q_n)/({k}\,q_n)^2$, and $q_n\equiv 1-e^{i\pi(1+2n)/{k}}$ with $n=0,\dots,{k}-1$; we recall that~$ \langle x_t \rangle = \langle c_t\rangle = 0$.
+We plot both correlation functions as we vary $k$ on the right of \cref{fig:error-vs-k}.
 First, we note that the variance of the particle distribution decreases with $k$ (red line).
 In other words, as we increase the memory of the sequence, the particle spends on average more time around the origin, making reconstruction harder.
 This is also born out by a decrease in the correlation between $x_t$ and $c_t$ (blue line).
-This loss in correlations is closely related to the error of the simplest reconstruction algorithm, where we estimate the particle positions $\bc$ by thresholding the particle position, $c_t = \mathrm{sign}(x_t)$.
+This loss in correlations is closely related to the error of the simplest reconstruction algorithm, where we estimate the particle positions $\bc$ by thresholding the particle position, $c_t = \mathrm{sign}(x_t)$, and $|C_0|$ identifies the amplitude of the $C_t$ process.
 As shown by a light blue line in the right panel of \cref{fig:error-vs-k}, the error of this parameter-free, memoryless algorithm increases monotonically with $k$.